ANSD1-8MTK/slcsp/COMMENTS.md

 in the documentation (https://docs.python.org/3/using/index.html) for the version you downloaded for your specific operating system.

-You can also leverage a tool like PyEnv (https://github.com/pyenv/pyenv) - or pyenv-win for Windows (https://github.com/pyenv-win/pyenv-win) - to help manage Python versions on your system without disrupting your operating system's default installation.
+You can also leverage a tool like pyenv (https://github.com/pyenv/pyenv) - or pyenv-win for Windows (https://github.com/pyenv-win/pyenv-win) - to help manage Python versions on your system without disrupting your operating system's default installation.
 Please see the respective repositories for installation and usage instructions of these tools.

 Once you have Python installed, there is no other setup needed.
-This script is entirely self-contained and uses modules only found in the standard library.
+This script and its tests are entirely self-contained and uses modules only found in the Python standard library.
 There are no external dependencies to download and manage and no virtual environments to configure and manage.

 ## DETAILED SCRIPT SETUP AND USAGE INSTRUCTIONS